ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 * The limits that are established for the amount of vCPU and RAM are maximum values that can be used at any time.
 * You can increase and decrease the vCPU and RAM resources on a virtual data center later as required.
 * The price is calculated hourly and it is based on the resource usage in the virtual data center.
 * The amount of storage that can be allocated and used in the virtual data center is limited to 200 TB for each storage policy.
-Charges are hourly based on GB of allocated storage.
+Charges are calculated per hour and are based on GB of allocated storage.
 * The amount of inbound and outbound public networking is unlimited.
 Public outbound bandwidth is charged per GB.

 #### Reserved